simphotonics/stride/README.md

 we have to use a step size, or stride, that is equal to the number of columns in the 2D-array.

-The package [stride][stride] provides **stride iterators** and extension methods that make it possible to iterate data structures of type `List` and `Iterable` using a custom start point and step size.

 ## Usage